-Barry O’Halpin is a Dublin-based electric guitarist and composer.
+Barry O’Halpin is a Dublin-based composer and guitarist.

-First working with Crash as a composer in their 2014 Free State concert, he has become a regular performer.
-Highlights have included premieres of works by Tansy Davies and Ann Cleare, festival appearances at Gaida (Lithuania), Sounds from a Safe Harbour (Cork) & Kilkenny Arts, and recordings of works by Donnacha Dennehy & Christopher Mayo.
+First working with by Crash when his piece Lethargarian was programmed on their 2014 Free State concert, Barry was a featured composer in their 2015-16 Born in the 80s Irish tour.
+After festival appearances nationwide, his trio Lipids was performed at New Music Dublin 2016 with Barry as guitarist.
+Since then he has become a regular Crash guitarist, with highlights including premieres of works by Tansy Davies and Ann Cleare, festivals such as Gaida (Lithuania), Sounds from a Safe Harbour (Cork) & Kilkenny Arts, and recordings of works by Donnacha Dennehy & Christopher Mayo.

 His own music has featured in festivals & concert series including Tokyo Wonder Site (Japan), New Music Dublin, Bang On A Can Summer Music Festival (US/Germany) and Borough New Music (UK) with performers including Kirkos Ensemble, Michelle O’Rourke, Rarescale, Ret Frem, Bastard Assignments, Fishamble Sinfonia and BINARY flute duo.

 In 2018 he composed Vargvarde for Chamber Choir Ireland as part of Contemporary Music Centre’s Choral Sketches project, fusing together wolf and frog chorus transcriptions for human voices.
 In 2017 he was commissioned by Kirkos Ensemble & Experimental Film Society to write Sleep Flare, a live score to a silent film by director Rouzbeh Rashidi.